MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/security-and-privacy.md

 -->
 ### What is the backup policy?

 Customers can configure the **[backup frequency and policy](/azure/backup/backup-azure-manage-vms#manage-backup-policy-for-a-vm)**.
-From the product team perspective, we recommend customers do daily a backup.
+From the product perspective, we recommend customers do daily a backup.

 ### What are the committed Recovery Time Objective (RTO) and Recovery Point Objective (RPO)?

-Customers can configure the geo-replication, automatic failover, etc. for business continuity scenarios as their business requirements.
+Customers can configure the geo-replication, failover, etc. for business continuity scenarios as their business requirements.
 For example, for Azure SQL Database, geo-restore from geo-replicated backups is RTO - 12 hours and RPO – 6 hours.

 ## Data encryption & protection